nakalyangomolly/ML-models/README.md

-# ML-models
+# Data analysis with Python
-The above repo includes smaple projects done in ML using python libraries to predict results
+This repo included sample project done with Python coding , with sample datasets from Kaggle platform.